goc9000/baon/doc/Full Language Reference and Tutorial.md

 * `+` works like `*`, but requires that the match succeed at least once.
 If it does not, the normal semantics for a failed match apply.

-### Match Sequences

-The most common way of combining matches is to place them in a *sequence*.
-This is achieved by simple juxtaposition:

-    match1  match2  match3  etc.

-The matches contained in a sequence will be executed in order.
-Each match will try to match text starting at the point where the previous one ended.
-Additional context effects such as alias setting will also be inherited.

-If, and only if, all of the component matches succeed, the result of the match sequence will be the concatenation of the individual match results.
-Otherwise, if any of the components fails to match, the match sequence itself will fail and any effects such as text consumption will be undone.

-One can note that this description is very similar to that of a rule.
-In fact, most rules consist of a single match sequence, but more complex constructions are possible, as we will see below.

 ### Special Match Constructs